-- Freddie Mac will make the first payment on the securities issued in an exchange in the first month after their issuance. - Freddie Mac will make the last payment on the securities surrendered in an exchange in the month of the exchange.
+- Freddie Mac will make the first payment on the securities issued in an exchange in either the first or second month after their issuance, as determined by their Payment Delay. - Freddie Mac will make the last payment on the securities surrendered in an exchange in either the month of the exchange or the following month, as determined by their Payment Delay.